 1. Cafes & Coffee.
 Dublin’s Hipster Cafes

 Instant Nescafe does not cut the mustard here.
 We’re talking finely roasted Colombian gold.
 Bonus points for fair-trade and organic.
 Dubliners are obsessed with coffee.

 Tip: Drinking cold brew coffee will make you stand out among the crowd as hip.

-3FE is considered a flagship coffee shop in Dublin.
-Located in the tech hub of Dublin’s docklands, the cafe has a loyal clientele of young techies, international expats, local artists and plenty of beards.
+3FE is considered a flagship coffee shop in Dublin city.
+Located in the tech hub of Dublin’s docklands, the cafe has a loyal clientele of young techies, international expats, local artists, and plenty of beards.
 The owner, Conor Harmon, is one of the top baristas in the country so you can expect the quality bar to be high.

 I should really add Vice Coffee to this list.
 It’s always cited as one of the main coffee haunts for the cool kids.
 But they ignored me when I went in for a cup of coffee one day.
 So what can I say?
 I’m not cool enough, obviously.
 If you like the aloof, we’re-so-cool attitude and you have no problem begging for service, this is the place for you.
 Enjoy!

 The best coffee shops for Hipsters in Dublin are:

 - Kaph.
 31 Drury Street

 - Love Supreme Coffee Stoneybatter.
 57 Manor Street.

 - Legit Coffee Co.
 1 Meath Mart, Meath St